MadMod Computing Phone: (203) 748-2960 (Danbury, CT)

 • Program -- Backup Software (multiple vendors)

-• Adobe Photoshop Elements 6.0
+• Adobe Photoshop Elements 6.0 or later versions

 Home or Small Home Business (1 computer) See note at the page bottom.